 From my earliest childhood memory, I was always dancing.
 Dance is an important part of my soul.
 It was the key to achieving freedom from challenging life circumstances.
 Time cease to exist and unlimited imagination helped me travel to a place of dreams.
 My body became a strong instrument of expression and self-respect.
 With just your own heartbeat, anyone can dance.
-If anyone said that I can’t achieve, it would motivate me to show that I can and I will.
+If anyone said that I could not achieve, it would motivate me to show that I can and I will.

 My mother, Madelene is a strong woman who raised five children on her own and had the wisdom to emphasize the importance of a good education.
 I graduated from the University of Southern California (USC) with a degree in Accounting and was recruited by Deloitte, a firm providing industry leading audit, tax and advisory services.
 The UCLA Medical Center and Medical School were among my clients.

-With my entrepreneurial spirit and creative passion, I launched my own production company Angel Heart Films in Los Angeles and worked as a film producer for over a decade.
+With my entrepreneurial spirit and creative passion, I launched my own production company in Los Angeles and worked as a film producer for over a decade.
 I chose to produce films that inspire and educate which were broadcast on The Discovery Channel, HBO and Showtime.
 My first film was the award-winning Discovery Channel documentary “Little Warriors” that focuses on children born with HIV/AIDS.
 Little Warriors was awarded the TV Guide Award for “Outstanding Biographical Program” and had its worldwide broadcast on World AIDS Day.

 I wanted to shed light on a neglected group of children, celebrate their courage and empower their voices.